reubensgithub/AI-coursework/README.md

 **Getting Started**

 To run the code, locate MazeConverter.java.
+This is the main file that converts the mazes into 2D arrays, and runs either DFS or A* depending on what is commented out in the main function.
 You can find it by following these steps:

 1. Unzip the submission folder.
 2. Navigate to the following directory: `ecm2423 -> ECM2423-CA -> src -> maze_solver -> MazeConverter.java`